jdegenstein/rlPyCairo-mirror/rlPyCairo/README.txt

 rendering of scaled images and the speed with which it draws text.

-At present the _renderPM extension will only use its mapping of ReportLab font names to extract paths for rendering this is no doubt the reason for its slowness when rendering text.
+At present the rlPyCairo backend only uses the _renderPM extension to use its mapping of ReportLab font names to extract paths for rendering this is no doubt the reason for its slowness when rendering text.

-Currently we ar not making use of any of the abilities of PyCairo but that may change in the future.
+Currently we are not making use of any of the more advanced abilities of PyCairo such as transparency, patterns etc, but that may change in the future.

 Contents of this file: